GreenBlackSky/Client_server_test/README.md

 ## Components
 #### Client-side
-* Tui - text user interface.
-Class passes messages from user to ClientCore and vice-versa.
+* `Tui` - text user interface.
+Class passes messages from user to `ClientCore` and vice-versa.
+It can also interract directly with `ServerHandler`, without changing clients state.
+But this direct interration MUST be used only for retrieving information.
-* ClientCore class contains all client-side logic.
+* `ClientCore` class contains all client-side logic.
-* ServerHandler is TCP based bridge between ClientCore and server.
+* `ServerHandler` is TCP based bridge between `ClientCore` and server.

 #### Server-side
-* ClientHandler class handles connections with clients.
+* `ClientHandler` class handles connections with clients.
 TCP-based.
-* ServerCore class contains server-side logic.
+* `ServerCore` class contains server-side logic.
 It creates new handler foe each new client connection.
-Handler takes requests from ClientHandler, processes them and responce with answers.
+Handler takes requests from `ClientHandler`, processes them and responce with answers.
 All Handlers share users and items data bases.
-* ItemsDB and UsersDB handles data bases with items and users respectively.
-Both JSON-based.
+* `ItemsDB` and `UsersDB` handles data bases with items and users respectively.
+Both JSON-based. `UserDB` rewrites whole JSON-file on commit, which is sad.
+But JSON was never intended to be used in huge scaled data bases and here serves just as an example.
+In more serious project one would replace `UserDB` with some SQL or NoSQL data base handler, like Sqlite or PostgreSQL.

 #### Shared
-* Request and Responce classes are used to pass information between client and server.
+* `Request` and `Responce` classes are used to pass information between client and server.
-* ConfigHandler is used to open, parse and check configuration.
+* `ConfigHandler` is used to open, parse and check configuration.
-* User and Item classes represent user and item =).
+* `User` and `Item` classes represent user and item =).
+* `addshared` module contains method `get_abs_path`, which gets absolute path to project directory.
+On include it modifyes local `PYTHONPATH` (for this run of project) by including `shared` directory.

 Although, these components are quite naive, they are designed to be replaceble.
-Query-handling in ClientHandler can be improved by using Celery.
+Query-handling in `ServerCore` can be improved by using Celery.
 JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.

 ## Path of request